jwong1MHS/picoCTF_2022/picoCTF_2022.md

 Input: picoCTF{random_string}
 ```

-As expected, something got correupt which outputted the contents of `flag`.
+As expected, something was corrupt which outputted the contents of `flag`.
 Let's see what happened on the assembly scale.

 ![corrupt_sp](Binary_Exploitation/buffer_overflow_0/corrupt_sp.png)